Callistus25/Project-1/README.md

 # LAMP Stack Implementation

+Update 1:
-I was able to follow through the steps and acheived the desired result successfully.
+I was able to follow through and acheived the desired result successfully.
 Great Project.